WomensLaw serves and supports all survivors.

 Can the abuser have a gun?

-Once you get a protection order, there may be laws that prohibit the respondent from having a gun in his/her possession.
+Once you get a restraining order, laws may forbid the respondent from having a gun.
 There are a few places where you can find this information:

-• first, read the questions on this page to see if judges in Rhode Island have to power to remove guns as part of a temporary or final order;
+1. Read the questions on this page about the protections you can get in a restraining order to see if judges in Rhode Island can remove guns as part of a temporary or final restraining order.
+Also, read your order and see if it restricts the abuser from having or getting firearms.

 If the abuser's gun is taken away as part of my restraining order, what will happen to it?

-If the abuser is ordered to surrender his/her firearms as part of your restraining order, the judge will order him/her to surrender the possession of the firearm(s) to:
+If the judge orders the abuser to give up (surrender) his/her firearms as part of your restraining order, the abuser must surrender his/her guns to one of the following:

 • the Rhode Island state police or local police department; or